zazuko/clownface/docs/README.md

 ## Details

+At the core of clownface sits an object called a "graph pointer".
+A graph pointer can be backed by zero or more RDF/JS terms.
+It is being created by calling the function exported by the packages's default module.

+The current context node or nodes can be accessed by `term`/`value` and `terms`/`values` pairs of properties.
+The first pair return only a single RDF/JS and its string value.
+They will return `undefined` if the context points at 0 or >1 nodes.
+The second pair of properties always return an array of the context terms and their string values.

-Clownface provides a set of chainable methods.
+Graph pointers provides a set of chainable methods.
 The most important ones are `.in(predicate)` and `.out(predicate)` which allow the traversal through the graph.
 It is possible to chain as many of these methods to extract a sub-graph from the available dataset.

-Finally the result of your query can be accessed with `.values`.

 ## More examples

-Check out the [deep dive](deep-dive.md) and other pages for a running example which shows how to use the `graph` object to traverse and manipulate RDF graphs.
+Check out the [deep dive](deep-dive.md) and other pages for a running examples which show how to use the graph pointer to traverse and manipulate RDF graphs.

 We use the well known `<subject>` `<predicate>` `<object>` nomenclature for a triple in the following description.
 All examples are based on the toy dataset [tbbt-ld][tbbt].